FREQUENTLY ASKED QUESTIONS

 Rainforest Rescue is a DGR-registered charity and has charitable gift status.
 All donations over $2 AUD are tax deductible.
 We are also listed on the Australian government’s Register of Environmental Organisations.

-To maintain this status, we are audited annually and this information is publicly available on the website of the Australian Charities and Not-for-profits commission.
-We are also required to have a minimum of 50 active members who are invited to participate in our Annual General Meeting, every year.
-We are also a member of the Fundraising Institute of Australia and we are FIA compliant.
+To maintain this status, we are audited annually – this information is publicly available on the website of the Australian Charities and Not-for-profits commission.
+We are required to have a minimum of 50 active members who are invited to participate in our Annual General Meeting, every year.
+And, we are a compliant member of the Fundraising Institute of Australia.

 We receive income from a number of sources including individual donations and bequests, philanthropic grants, and business sponsorship.
 You can view a breakdown of our income sources and how it is allocated in our most recent annual report.
-Read our 2020-21 Annual Report or view our 2020-21 Financial Report.
+View our Annual Reports here.

 Funds received are used to rescue (purchase), restore and conserve land in the lower Daintree.
 This may include: